hepplerj/vagrant-databox/README.md

 4. [Happy hacking!](https://www.youtube.com/v/3o82P4V1vu0?start=1523&end=1524&version=3&autoplay=1)

 ##Extending
-If vagrant-databox is missing a crucial language or library, create a GitHub issue telling me what you need and I can add it to the initialization script.
+If vagrant-databox is missing something that you think it should have (language, library, software, etc.), create a GitHub issue telling me what you need and I can add it to the initialization script.
 Or you can just fork the project and add it yourself, then send it back as a pull request.
 Whatever floats your boat.